microsoft/botbuilder-java/samples/49.qnamaker-all-features/README.md

 ﻿# QnA Maker

 Bot Framework v4 QnA Maker bot sample.
-This sample shows how to integrate Multiturn and Active learning in a QnA Maker bot with ASP.Net Core-2.
+This sample shows how to integrate Multiturn and Active learning in a QnA Maker bot with Java.
 Click [here][72] to know more about using follow-up prompts to create multiturn conversation.
 To know more about how to enable and use active learning, click [here][71].

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a bot that uses the [QnA Maker Cognitive AI](https://www.qnamaker.ai) service.